aarushijain16/Customer-Churn-Revenue-Leakage-Analysis/README.md

-# Reducing Customer Churn and Revenue Leakage in Food Delivery Marketplace
+# Customer Churn & Revenue Leakage Analysis

 # Overview
 This project demonstrates how customer behaviour analytics can be used to reduce churn, improve retention, and grow revenue for food delivery platforms.